kennethdavidbuck/conwayjs/README.md

 ## ConwayJS

 An ES6 implementation of Conway's Game of Life.
 Given it's current state, calling ```#next``` will return a new instance of the game initialized with the next state.
-In that sense, the game works mostly as a stream of essentially immutable states.
+In that sense, the game works as a stream of essentially immutable states.

 ### Install
 ```bash